 And then that darn inner critic starts to tell me what a jerk I am.

-Then…… I’m in the self-destructive cycle of going from judging myself to its twin sister known as SHAME.
+Most importantly, I’m in the self-destructive cycle of judging and then running to its twin sister known as SHAME.

-My team at work looks at me with unsaid nasty thoughts and now fear is screaming in my ears “Watch out or you will be fired.”
+My team at work looks at me with unsaid nasty thoughts.
+Now fear is screaming in my ears “Watch out or you will be fired.”

 Never Good Enough